digitalsadhu/bookshelf-model-relations/README.md

 # bookshelf-model-relations

-Provides a way to see what relations/associations a bookshelf model has
+Provides a way to see what relations/associations a bookshelf model has.

 [![NPM](https://nodei.co/npm/bookshelf-model-relations.png?downloads=true&stars=true)](https://nodei.co/npm/bookshelf-model-relations/)